SayaliBhagat/Final-Project/README.md

 ```
 The corresponding output is `output/output.png` and should be similar to `output/example_output.png` (the right-most image above).

-## Notebooks

-This repo includes some jupyter notebooks (located in `notebooks/`) that may be useful for understanding the Virtual Wardrobe pipeline and its inputs/outputs.
-Exact usage instructions are at the top of each notebook.

-* `visualize_inputs.ipynb`
-  * Explains and shows the main inputs to the clothing transfer model: body mask, face and pants, keypoint pose map, and clothing item.
-* `visualize_output.ipynb`
-  * Displays the output image.
-* `skintone_check.ipynb`
-  * Describes how the skintone check works.
-This is a check to make sure that the clothing transfer model did not change the skintone of the inputted person.

 ## References

 This project builds from the work listed below: